 Focus on building positive reviews

-Build upon what works well for your business so that the majority of customers that you interact with have a positive experience, and therefore, are more likely to leave positive reviews.
+Build upon what works well for your business so that the majority of customers that you interact with have a positive experience, and therefore, are more likely to leave you a positive Google review.

 Stay on top of your reviews across Google and other review sites

-Building trust and positive sentiment is hard.
+Building trust and positive sentiments can be hard.
 Even harder when something goes wrong.
 But when things are going right, scoring amazing reviews from your customers is a highly-effective way to organically build your online credibility.

-With Cloutly, you can build social proof online by asking your customers for reviews and directing them to any review site you choose (like Google, TrustPilot, Facebook reviews etc).
-It's the best way to bring all your reviews (from all your review sites) into one place, get more reviews anywhere, and display those glowing reviews live on your website to build trust with new customers.
+With Cloutly, you can build social proof online by asking your customers for reviews and directing them to any review site you choose (like Google, Tripadvisor, Facebook reviews etc).
+It's the best way to bring all your reviews into one place, get more reviews anywhere, and display those glowing reviews live on your website to build trust with new customers.